tonghuikang/swe-sharing/slides.md

   - The most popular courses professions - medicine and law are increasingly using technology
   - Successful companies need to be able to develop and use their own technology
 - Renumeration
-  - One of the highest paid jobs after university education is software engineering
+  - One of the highest paid jobs right after undergraduate education is Software Engineering

 ---